Ridgeline

 The Ridgeline Purpose:

-It’s simple.
+Ridgeline is simple.
 It’s direct.
-And it’s designed for the leader who wants to take BOTH their acumen and company to the next level.
+Take BOTH your acumen and company to the next level.

-Ridgeline teaches MBA level material through a very relaxed delivery.
+Ridgeline teaches institutional level material through a very relaxed delivery.

-These topics are heavy in the sense much of your company’s fate rides on your ability to understand and perform in them.
-But require more than knowledge from Ridgeline – expect this methodology to help you execute.
+These topics are heavy in that much of your company’s fate rides on your ability to understand and perform in them.

-Ridgeline will challenge you to decide what you believe about certain business theories.
+Ridgeline will teach business theories and challenge you to decide what you believe about them.
 This is important – our beliefs guide our behaviors.
 So in the context of this course, you MUST:

-A Ridgeline goal is to build senior leader acumen that results in an increased net profit; you’re spending money on this course – expect a return.
-You will learn to pull profit levers.
-Yet I hope they have impact beyond increased profit.
-The most awesome impact Ridgeline can have is the positive cascading effect on the people within your company through a more equipped you.
-That…is truly tremendous.
+A Ridgeline goal is to build senior leader acumen that results in an increased net profit.
+Though less cost than most venues, you’re spending money on this course – so expect a return.
+Perhaps the most awesome return Ridgeline can have is the positive cascading effect on the people within your company through a more equipped you.
+That…would be truly tremendous.

 It’s an executive level development course.
 Welcome.